WeblateOrg/weblate/docs/admin/access.rst

 +++++++++++++++++++++++++++++++++++

-Users with the :guilabel:`Manage project access` privilege (see :ref:`privileges`) can manage users in projects with non-`Custom` access control.
-They can assign users to one of the following groups.
+Users with the :guilabel:`Manage project access` privilege (see :ref:`privileges`) can manage users in projects via adding them to the teams.
+The initial set of teams is provided by Weblate, but additional ones can be defined providing more fine-grained access control.
+You can limit teams to languages and assign them design access roles (see :ref:`privileges`).

+The following teams are automatically created for every project:

 For `Public`, `Protected` and `Private` projects: